 Also known as 43rd Express, this west Phoenix restaurant does much of the traditional Vietnamese fare to start, but come the end of the meal, dessert embraces Vietnam’s French influence: macaron ice-cream sandwiches (yes, you read that right) of the Asian-flavor set.
 Sandwiches range from Thai tea, cookies and cream, mango or strawberry ice cream between bright-purple taro shells or bright-green pandan (from a green plant that that’s flavor resembles vanilla) shells.
 The slightly crisp outer layer of the pastry, in addition to its chewy interior, are a clear upgrade from any crumbly cookie of the store-bought variety.

 2844 N. 43rd Ave., Phoenix

-If you’re in north Phoenix, be on the lookout for Viet Kitchen, a quick, casual, no-frills restaurant where the pho — a favorite among Valley chefs including Stephen Jones of The Larder + The Delta — is a definite must.
+If you’re in north Phoenix, be on the lookout for Viet Kitchen, a quick, casual, no-frills restaurant where the pho — a favorite among Valley chefs including Stephen Jones of The Larder + The Delta (now closed) — is a definite must.
 While there are veggie and seafood options, beef is king, with such options as steak, meatballs and braised brisket.
 For the ultimate bowl, have the house special beef noodle soup made with rare steak, tendon, tripe and meatballs.
 Sprouts, basil, lime, jalapeno, cilantro and onion round out the depth of savory flavors.

 20235 N. Cave Creek Road, Phoenix